liborty/rstats/README.md

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

 * `MADGM` (median of distances from gm).
-This is a generalisation of `MAD` (median of absolute differences) measure from 1d to nd.
+This is our generalisation of `MAD` (median of absolute differences) measure from 1d to nd.
 It is a robust measure of nd data spread.

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.

-By Cholesky singular value decomposition of this positive definite matrix, it is possible to calculate *Mahalanobis distance* (weighted distace, where the weights are derived from the shape of the data points cloud).
+* `Mahalanobis Distance` as a weighted distace, where the weights are derived from the axis of variation of the nd data points cloud.
+Efficient Cholesky singular (eigen) value decomposition of the covariance/comediance positive definite matrix is used.

 * `Contribution`: one of the questions of interest to Machine Learning (ML) is how to quantify the significance of the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
 In answer to this, we define `the contribution` of a point as the change to gm caused by adding/deleting that point.
 Generally more outlying points make greater contributions but not as much as is the case with means.
 The contribution depends on the arrangement of other set points as well.